 2 Confidential Commercial Information: The details of the introduced gene have been declared as Confidential Commercial Information under section 185 of the Act.
-This information will be made available to the prescribed experts and agencies that will be consulted on this application.
-CCI is not available to the public.
+Relevant CCI was made available to the prescribed experts and agencies that were consulted on the RARMP for this application.